nickk124/robust-outlier-rejection/README.rst

 Linux and macOS
 ---------------

 RCR can be used most easily via Python, installed using `python3 -m pip install rcr` in the command line.
-The Python documentation can be found [here](rcr.readthedocs.io).

 The C++ source code is also included here in `/source`, with documentation in `/docs/cpp_docs`.